-This passage is the Old Testament reading assigned for the second Sunday of Christmas, and through it runs one prominent theme: rejoicing, joy, gladness because of what the Lord will do for his people.

-For Jeremiah and his listeners, this joy had to be the anticipation of future events.
+One prominent theme runs through this passage from the prophecy of Jeremiah: rejoicing, joy, gladness because of what the Lord will do for his people.
+But for Jeremiah and his listeners, about 600 years before Christ, this joy had to be the anticipation of future events.
 Things weren't going well for the kingdom of Judah in Jeremiah's time.
 The powerful Babylonians, under Nebuchadnezzar, were about to overrun the land and carry its leaders into captivity.
-Within a few short years Jerusalem and the temple of Solomon would be burnt to the ground, and then Jeremiah himself would be taken to Egypt, to die in exile.
+Within a few short years Jerusalem and the temple of Solomon would be burnt to the ground, and then Jeremiah himself would be taken to Egypt to die in exile.

-But the prophet always looks ahead to the fulfillment of God's long-range purposes.
+But the prophets of Israel always look ahead to the fulfillment of God's long-range purposes.
 The Lord's people had sinned against him, but he wasn't through with them yet.
 The days would come when the Lord would make a new covenant with them, and renew his promise: "I will be their God, and they shall be my people" (Jeremiah 31:33).
 Furthermore, the Lord would give Jeremiah this word: "I will cause a righteous Branch to spring forth for David; and he shall execute justice and righteousness in the land" (Jeremiah 33:15).

 God would act to restore to his faithful ones that which the sin of their leaders had taken from them: that loving relationship of sonship, that special role of servanthood to which they had been called in their forefather Abraham, to whom God had said, "By you all the families of the earth shall bless themselves."
 (Genesis 12:3).

 Yes, the prophets of Israel, like Jeremiah, look forward to the fulfillment of God's long-range plan.
 As the prophet Amos said, "Surely the Lord God does nothing, without revealing his secret to his servants the prophets" (Amos 3:7).
 The prophets see through the sad and unpromising events of their own time to the greater promise of God's salvation.
 And that anticipated fulfillment is cause for rejoicing.

 But the prophets don't always see the details of God's plan.
 When the Lord told him, "I will turn their mourning into gladness; I will give them comfort and joy instead of sorrow," could Jeremiah have known that the birth of a baby in the manger of Bethlehem, six centuries later, would be the way God would begin to bring his plan to completion?